kevincgc/kevincgc.github.io/README.md

 - Used [D3 Choropleth Map](https://vizhub.com/curran/d5ad96d1fe8148bd827a25230cc0f083?edit=files&file=index.js) to understand how to add zooming + panning interactions
 - Used [Pan & Zoom Axes](https://bl.ocks.org/mbostock/db6b4335bf1662b413e7968910104f0f) to reset the map zoom on button click
 - Used [Map Markers](https://codepen.io/znak/pen/XXrRvj) to get the path shape for the marker and [Country Centroids](https://bl.ocks.org/curran/55d327542393530662c3) to learn how to calculate the centroids of country paths to position the marker
 ---

-### [Ref-6] Marginal Histograms
-**Problems**:
-- Calculate histogram binning
-- Draw continous histograms

-**Sources**:
-- Used [Basic Density Graph](https://d3-graph-gallery.com/graph/density_basic.html) and [Density Graph From Integers](https://stackoverflow.com/questions/57751840/density-plot-using-a-list-of-integers) to understand how to draw a smoothed curve from a list of integers
-- Used [Histogram](https://datacadamia.com/viz/d3/histogram) to understand the d3.histogram() function and how to use it to bin the data

----

 ### [Ref-7] Data Sources and Libraries